rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/README.md

 # Project Documentation

 This folder contains all written documentation for the HR Analytics portfolio project.
-It includes system overviews, script explanations, data-model notes, and stored-procedure reference materials.
+It includes system overviews, script explanations, and stored-procedure reference materials for understanding how the synthetic HR dataset was generated and how BI reporting metrics are produced.

 The documentation is organized into the following sections: